 - Speak to someone you trust at school - Once they understand your situation they will be better able to support you with things like homework or course work or time out of school.

-- Ask us for a young carer's assessment - A carer's assessment is a way for us to find out about the care you give and the support we can offer you.
-You can ask for an assessment at any time through our online carers enquiry form, or by speaking to our information and advice line.
+- We will offer you a young carer's assessment - A carer's assessment is a way for us to find out about the care you give and the support we can offer you and your family.
+For further information contact Children's Services.

 Young Adult Carers